Fiona Ross Interviews… Carmela Rappazzo

 Carmela Rappazzo is an inspiration.
-I first met her at the London Jazz Platform event, organized by the wonder that is Sammy Stein ** and immediately sensed the strong, confident and beautiful talent that she is.
-Her new release ‘Howlin’ At The Moon’ was recorded in New Orleans, where she lives and performs and has been selected as Album of the Week, here on the Jazz UK.
+I first met her at the London Jazz Platform event, organized by the wonder that is Sammy Stein and immediately sensed the strong, confident and beautiful talent that she is.
+Her latest release ‘Howlin’ At The Moon’ was recorded in New Orleans, where she lives and performs and was selected as an Album of the Week, here on the Jazz UK.

 FR: You started your career working in theatre in New York and then working with some significant film directors.
 Can you talk us through your background and what brought you to the place you are at now?